-Wool scour operations should incorporate accepted modern technologies and processes.
-This involves the adoption of technology which has consistently achieved the desired effluent quality levels in economically viable operations.
-It should also take account state-of-the-art engineering and scientific developments in effluent treatment, as well as opportunities for waste minimisation.
-It is recognised that good effluent quality is not necessarily dependent on high technology and may often involve simple, innovative solutions.
-Wool scour effluent management options are represented diagrammatically in Figure 3.
+Tanneries should incorporate modern technologies and processes.
+This involves adopting technology which has consistently achieved the desired effluent quality levels in economically viable operations.
+It should also take into account state-of-the-art engineering and scientific developments in effluent treatment, as well as opportunities for waste minimisation.
+It is recognised that good effluent quality is not necessarily dependent on sophisticated technology and may often involve simple, innovative solutions.
+Tannery effluent management options are represented diagrammatically in Figure 4.